 An analysis RealtyTrac completed for MONEY Magazine reported that 12 percent of flips sold at a break-even amount or at a loss before all expenses.
 In 28 percent of property flips, the gross profit was less than 20 percent of the property purchase price.
 Twenty percent is normally the minimum that someone would need to at least cover their rehab costs, carrying costs, as well as other expenses.
 These are statistics that were recorded, but there could be hundreds of thousands more flips that may have been at a greater loss due to the following reasons:

-• Didn’t estimate the value of the property correctly and selling price does not cover expenses.
+- Didn’t estimate the value of the property correctly and the selling price does not cover expenses.

 There are many variables to complete a house flip that can contribute to losing the money that’s invested.
 Even if you’re an expert and know how to invest in flipping houses better than most, it’s still a risky real estate strategy.
 Additionally, it’s wise to compare house flipping to other real estate ventures, and to not put all your eggs in one basket.